Sliman-Baghouri/optm/README.md

 ### 5. Code Structure and Organization

 - Organized the code into logical directories (`partials`, `layouts`, etc.) to maintain clarity and reusability.
-- Used Tailwind's utility-first approach to keep CSS minimal and inline with modern best practices.